 Rationale for Implementation Guidance 34.4: The Working Group believes that the CPE process was too costly for applicants, considering that the actual cost incurred by applicants was essentially double compared to what was predicted in the Applicant Guidebook, and further believes that the process took too long to complete.
 The Working Groups believes that drawing on lessons learned from the 2012 round, the CPE process should be able to realize efficiencies in both costs and time in subsequent rounds.

 Rationale for Recommendations 34.6 and 34.7: In the 2012 application round, evaluators could submit Clarifying Questions (CQs) to CPE applicants through ICANN org.
 The Working Group believes, however, that evaluators should have additional resources at their disposal to gather information about a CPE application and any opposition to that application.

-In developing recommendations on this topic, the Working Group reviewed relevant GAC Advice included in the Beijing Communiqué (ICANN46), Durban Communiqué (ICANN47), Singapore Communiqué (ICANN49), Los Angeles Communiqué (ICANN51), Buenos Aires Communiqué (ICANN53), and Dublin Communiqué (ICANN54).
-The Working Group further reviewed relevant At-Large Statements on Community Expertise in Community Priority Evaluation and Preferential Treatment for Community Applications in String Contention.
-The Working Group has not identified any conflicts between the Working Group’s recommendations and the Advice provided by the GAC and ALAC.
-The Working Group believes that its recommendations for improved transparency and predictability are aligned with concerns expressed by the GAC that greater consistency is needed in the Community Priority Evaluation process.
-The Working Group further notes that it is recommending the establishment of a limited challenge/appeals mechanism for the New gTLD Program that would enable applicants and other parties to challenge or appeal decisions made in the application process, including the results of Community Priority Evaluation (see Topic 32: Limited Challenge/Appeal Mechanism for additional information).
-The Working Group believes that this mechanism has the potential to support more consistent outcomes in CPE for subsequent procedures.

-The Working Group notes that CCT-RT Recommendation 34 states: “A thorough review of the procedures and objectives for community based applications should be carried out and improvements made to address and correct the concerns raised before a new gTLD application process is launched.
-Revisions or adjustments should be clearly reflected in an updated version of the 2012 AGB.”
-This recommendation was directed to the Subsequent Procedures PDP Working Group.
-The ICANN Board passed this recommendation through to the Working Group.
-The Working Group has extensively discussed this in the Community Priority Evaluation process and put forward the above recommendations to address concerns raised about CPE in the 2012 round.
-The Working Group believes that the work it has completed is in line with that recommended by the CCT-RT.

 Rationale for Recommendation 34.8: The Working Group believes that the The 2012 Community Priority Evaluation Guidelines were not sufficiently clear in defining “relevance” under Criterion 4-B Opposition, which may have resulted in panelists evaluating letters of opposition in isolation without also considering the level of support for an application.
 The Working Group therefore recommends amending the Guidelines to make clear that any letters of opposition should be considered in balance with documented support for an application.